Permissions

 capsule-solar-1-capsule-namespace-deleter ClusterRole/capsule-namespace-deleter 111m

-When Alice creates the namespaces, the Capsule controller assigns to Alice the following permissions, so that Alice can act as the admin of all the tenant namespaces:
+When Alice creates the namespaces, the Capsule controller assigns to Alice the following permissions, so that Alice can act as the admin of all the Tenant namespaces:

 $ kubectl get rolebinding -n solar-production -o yaml